Anti-bullying legislation: History

 All fifty states in the United States have passed school anti-bullying legislation, the first being Georgia in 1999.
-Montana became the most recent, and last, state to adopt anti-bullying legislation in April 2015.
+Montana became the most recent and last state to adopt anti-bullying legislation in April 2015.
 A watchdog organization called Bully Police USA advocates for and reports on anti-bullying legislation.

-North Dakota's legislature passed and Gov. Jack Dalrymple signed a bill into law April 22, 2011, which defines bullying in state law and outlines prevention policies for North Dakota public schools.
-North Dakota has been praised for their new law.
-Prior to its passage, North Dakota has passed an anti-bullying legislation.
+North Dakota's legislature passed the bill and Governor Jack Dalrymple signed a bill into law April 22, 2011, which defines bullying encoded in the state law and outlines prevention policies for North Dakota public schools.
+North Dakota has been praised for their new law and other states have followed suit.
+Prior to its passage, North Dakota has passed anti-bullying legislation.

-Georgia's anti-bullying legislation was strengthened in 2010 with the passage of Senate Bill 250, which included a provision allowing for those accused of bullying another student to be reassigned to another school in order to separate the offender from the victim of bullying.
+Georgia's anti-bullying legislation was strengthened in 2010 with the passage of Senate Bill 250, which included a provision to allow for those accused of bullying another student to be reassigned to another school in order to separate the offender from the victim of bullying.

-The Safe and Drug-Free Schools and Communities Act is part of the No Child Left Behind Act of 2001.
+The Safe and Drug Free Schools and Communities Act is part of the No Child Left Behind Act of 2001.
 It provides federal support to promote school safety but does not specifically address bullying and harassment in schools.
 There are no federal laws dealing directly with school bullying; however, bullying may trigger responsibilities under one or more of the federal anti-discrimination laws enforced by the United States Department of Education’s Office for Civil Rights.

 In September 2011, the State of New Jersey started enforcing the toughest bullying law in the country.
-Each school has to report each case of bullying to the State, and the State will grade each school based on bullying standards, policies, and incidents.
+Each school has to report every case of bullying to the state and the state will grade each school based on bullying standards, policies, and incidents.
 Each school must have an effective plan to deal with bullying.
 All school administrators and teachers are required to deal with any incidents of bullying reported to them or witnessed by them.
 Teachers must report any bullying incidents they witness to the administrators.
 Bullies risk suspensions to expulsions if convicted of any type of bullying; from minor teasing to severe cases.

 Nobel Peace Prize nominee and world-renowned anti-bullying expert Christina Catalano has stated that "[bullied individuals] can suffer from various issues such as the lack of confidence, problems in academics, social anxiety and the fear of public speaking."
 In addition, prominent legal scholar Jonathan Burley has stated "bullying is an extremely serious injustice towards our children" and has been a consistent advocate of anti-bullying legislation.

 Others have been more critical of this legislation for being punitive and criminalizing the issue.

-Although there currently exists no federal assistance for anti-bullying, Thursday's Child offers a 24-hour helpline for children, teens and young adults in the U.S., who are bullying victims, at 1 (800) USA KIDS or (818) 831-1234 from a mobile device.
+Although no federal assistance currently exists for anti-bullying efforts, Thursday's Child offers a 24-hour helpline for children, teens, and young adults in the U.S., who are bullying victims at 1 (800) USA KIDS or (818) 831-1234 from a mobile device.
 Currently, it is the only such helpline in North America.